VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/navigation.md

 === "Open Blade"

-    To open a new workspace, you can use the `router.push()` method from `Vue Router`.
-However, a more convenient method is to use the `openBlade` function from the `useBladeNavigation` composable.
+    To open a new workspace, you can use the `openBlade` function from the `useBladeNavigation` composable with second argument `isWorkspace === true` .
 It offers the advantage of setting initial data when opening the blade.
 When using imported blade components with `openBlade`, remember to use Vue's `markRaw` method to prevent conversion to a proxy, thereby optimizing performance.

     ```typescript linenums="1"
-    openBlade({
+    await openBlade({
         blade: markRaw(MyImportedNewBlade),
         options: {}, // Typed options specific to MyImportedNewBlade, if any
         param: 'my-any-string-param'